To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: Experimental Evaluation

+We were initially surprised to find that absolute optimizer accuracy was not a robust signal of end-to-end speedup.
+The three-way optimizer demonstrates this well: with 84.8\% accuracy, \opt is still within 15\% of the optimal speedup on average.
+The primary reason for this phenomenon is that, in the cases where \opt chooses a sub-optimal strategy, the margin of difference is often small.
+For example, in R2-NOMAD $f = 50,\ K=1$ (Figure~\ref{fig:bar_charts}), \simdex and LEMP are remarkably close---within 12\%---while each index is considerably faster than BMM---a factor of 3.75$\times$.
+Thus, unless \opt's runtime estimate is off by more than 3.75$\times$, choosing the slower index has limited impact on this model.
+This result suggests that even coarse-grained runtime estimates are useful in accelerating these indexing workloads.

-\minihead{Runtime analysis} Finally, to better understand the impact of each stage of \simdex's execution and to analyze its overhead, we measured the running time of each component.
-On average, \simdex incurs an overhead of 1.82\% for clustering, constructing its index, and performing cost estimation.
-We illustrate a breakdown for Netflix-NOMAD, $f=50$ and R2-NOMAD, $f=50$ in Figure~\ref{fig:factor_analysis}, both of which use \simdex's index; for Netflix, \simdex spends 0.79 seconds in the first three stages, and over 43 seconds in the final stage when computing predictions using the index.
-We also illustrate the effect of work sharing, which delivers 2.43$\times$ and 1.38$\times$ speedups for these datasets; the effect for Netflix is more pronounced because the average number of items visited in the index for each user (i.e., $\bar{w}$) is larger than in R2.
+\minihead{Runtime Analysis of \simdex and Item Blocking Lesion Study} Finally, to better understand the impact of each stage of \simdex's execution, we measured the running time of each component.
+On average, \simdex incurs an overhead of 1.8\% for clustering, constructing its index, and performing cost estimation.
+We illustrate a breakdown for Netflix-NOMAD, $f=50$ and R2-NOMAD, $f=50$ in Figure~\ref{fig:factor_analysis}, both of which use \simdex's index; for Netflix, \simdex spends 0.79 seconds in the first three stages, and over 43 seconds in the final stage when computing predictions.
+We also illustrate the effect of hardware-efficient item blocking, which delivers 2.4$\times$ and 1.4$\times$ speedups for these datasets; the effect for Netflix is more pronounced because the average number of items visited in the index for each user (i.e., $\bar{w}$) is larger than in Yahoo R2.
 Sharing a single, small blocked matrix multiply at the start of index traversal allows \simdexi to benefit from hardware-efficient BLAS.
-Overall, \simdex's overheads are small, especially relative to the speedups that \simdex's optimizer enables by choosing between \simdexi and matrix multiply.
+Overall, \simdex's overheads are small, especially relative to the speedups that \opt enables by choosing between \simdexi and \simdexb.